ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

  + $result = substr($string ?? '', 0, $length);
 </code>

-As noted above - PHPCompatibility, CodeSniffer, Rector, etc are unable to fix this issue.
+As noted above - PHPCompatibility, CodeSniffer, Rector, etc are unable to find or update these cases.

 ===== Proposal =====